Bielgomes/Fastipy/README.md

 - [x] Refactor Routes class
 - [x] Routes handler can be a sync function
 - [x] Better route search algorithm and structure
-- [x] It is now possible to add specific hooks to a route
+- [x] It is now possible to add specific hooks and middlewares to a route
+- [x] Implementation of uvicorn HTTP web server
+- [x] Better error handler

 # Contributors